Skip to main content

 Which states allow bear baiting?

-Bear baiting (placing food attractants to draw bears) is legal in Alaska, Idaho, Maine, Michigan, Minnesota, New Hampshire, Wisconsin, Wyoming, and Washington — approximately 9 states total.
-Baiting is banned in California, Colorado, Montana, Oregon, and many eastern states.
-Where allowed, baiting is the most effective hunting method with 25-40% success rates.
+Bear baiting (placing food attractants to draw bears) is legal in approximately 9 states: Alaska, Idaho, Maine, Michigan, Minnesota, New Hampshire, Washington, Wisconsin, and Wyoming.
+Baiting is banned in California, Colorado, Montana, Oregon, and most eastern states.
+Where allowed, baiting is the most effective hunting method with 25–40% success rates.
+Bait season typically opens several weeks before the general firearms season.

 Which states allow hound hunting for bears?

-Bear hunting with hounds (dogs) is legal in approximately 12 states: Virginia, West Virginia, North Carolina, Maine, Idaho, Wisconsin, Wyoming, Arkansas, and parts of Montana and Utah.
-However, hound hunting is controversial and has been banned in California (1950s), Oregon, Washington, and Colorado.
-Hound hunting with experienced dogs produces very high success rates.
+Bear hunting with hounds (dogs) is legal in approximately 12 states: Virginia, West Virginia, North Carolina, Maine, Idaho, Wisconsin, Wyoming, New Hampshire, Arkansas, and parts of Montana and Utah.
+Hound hunting has been banned in California, Oregon, Washington, and Colorado.
+Hound hunting with experienced dogs produces very high success rates, and many outfitters specialize in guided hound hunts.

 When is bear hunting season?

-Bear seasons vary widely.
-Spring seasons (Apr–Jun) are available in Alaska, Idaho, Montana, Oregon, Washington, and Wyoming.
-Fall seasons (Aug–Dec) are more common nationwide.
+Bear seasons vary by state.
+Spring seasons (Apr–Jun) are available in Alaska, Idaho, Montana, Oregon, Washington, and Wyoming — targeting bears emerging from hibernation.
+Fall seasons (Aug–Dec) are more common and coincide with hyperphagia (pre-hibernation feeding).
 Maine has the earliest fall opener (late August for bait).
 Most eastern states have October–December seasons.
-Always check specific state regulations, as dates can vary by unit and hunting method.
+Dates vary by unit and method within each state.

 Can non-residents hunt bears?

-Yes — almost all bear hunting states welcome non-residents, though tags are more expensive ($74–$1,000).
-A few states require non-residents to hire a registered guide for brown/grizzly bear in Alaska.
+Yes — almost all bear hunting states welcome non-residents.
+Tags range from $36 (PA) to $1,000 (AK brown bear).
+Alaska requires non-residents to hire a registered guide for brown/grizzly bear hunts.
 No states restrict bear hunting to residents only, making it one of the most accessible big game opportunities for out-of-state hunters.
+Pennsylvania and Maine are the most popular non-resident bear destinations in the East.

 Is bear meat edible?

-Yes, bear meat is edible and nutritious.
-However, it must ALWAYS be cooked to at least 165°F internal temperature to kill Trichinella parasites, which are common in bears.
-Bear fat renders well and was historically prized.
-Spring bear meat is generally milder in flavor, while fall bears fed on berries and mast produce sweeter-flavored meat.
-Never eat bear meat raw or undercooked.
+Yes, bear meat is edible and nutritious but must ALWAYS be cooked to at least 165°F internal temperature to kill Trichinella parasites, which are common in bears.
+Spring bear meat is generally milder in flavor, while fall bears fed on berries and mast produce sweeter-tasting meat.
+Bear fat renders well for cooking.
+Never eat bear meat raw or undercooked — trichinosis is a serious risk.

 What states have the most bears?